-In order to give each game a different challenge (and to shorten the average playing time), some battles are skipped by using the Standoff mini-cards.
+In order to give each game a different

+challenge (and to shorten the average playing time), some battles are skipped by using the Standoff counters.

 Roll one die for each year.
-If you roll 1-4, place a "Standoff" mini-card on the corresponding battle, counting from left to right.
+If you roll 1-4, place a "Standoff" counter on the corresponding battle, counting from left to right.
 If you roll 5-6, do not place a counter.

-When moving the red token, skip all battles with a "Standoff" mini-card.
+When moving the red pawn, skip all battles with a "Standoff" counter.